farlee2121/DevEssentialsBlog/_posts/2020-11-20-Meta-programming-and-dynamics.md

 This led me to a hard question: are dynamic systems fundamentally better at meta-programming?

-Well, static languages I know rely on reflection for meta-programming.
+Well, the static languages I know rely on reflection for meta-programming.
 Unfortunately, reflection is often slow and arcane.

 Some thought experiments
 - Do static languages fundamentally need to rely on reflection to enumerate type members?